verveguy/tana-helper/README.md

 All payloads are in JSON (with the exception of one, documented below) All results are in Tana paste format.

-## Running
+# Running
 You will need `python3` already installed as well as `virtualenv`

-NOTE: Your version of python3 should be at least 3.11 Check it with `python3 --version`
+NOTE: Your version of python3 should be at least 3.9 Check it with `python3 --version`

-The default 3.9 on Mac OS X Ventura won't work.
 Upgrade python3 in whatever fashion you choose ([homebrew](https://brew.sh) is good)

 You can install `virtualenv` via:

 `pip install virtualenv`

-Using a terminal app, clone this git repo
+Using a terminal app, clone this git repo:

 `git clone https://github.com/verveguy/tana-helper.git`